SpinalHDL/SpinalDoc/manual/core_components.md

 - no enable signal

 ###Cross Clock Domain
-Spinal check that there is no unwanted/unspecified cross clock domain read.
-If you want to read a signals that is emited by another ClockDomain area, you should add the `crossClockDomain` tag to the destination signal.
+Spinal checks at compile time that there is no unwanted/unspecified cross clock domain signal reads.
+If you want to read a signal that is emitted by another `ClockDomain` area, you should add the `crossClockDomain` tag to the destination signal as depicted in the following example:

 ```scala
 val asynchronousSignal = UInt(8 bit)